ligato/docs/docs/plugins/db-plugins.md

 ### Status Check

-The Consul plugin uses the status check plugin to verify connection status.
+The Consul plugin uses the [status check plugin](infra-plugins.md#status-check) to verify connection status.
+It performs this task by sending periodic probes.
 The Consul connection state impacts the global status of your agent.
 If your agent cannot establish a connection with the Consul server, the readiness and liveness probes issued by the probe plugin return a negative result.

 ### Reconnect Resync